georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 decisions.

 And while we're in the weeds a little bit here, let's take a look at the memory protection story.
-AMD wired in the *NX* bit or the *No eXecute* bit as a firstclass citizen in the page tables.
+AMD wired in the *NX* bit[^NXBit] or the *No eXecute* bit as a firstclass citizen in the page tables.
+[^NXBit]: *"NX" Bit* - Marks a page of memory as data only so that malware can't poke itself into memory, like on the stack, and then run itself.

 Intel later adopted it as *XD*.
-Windows turned that into *DEP*, *Data Execution Prevention*, long before write with execute disabled became cocktail chatter.
+Windows turned that into *DEP*[^DEP], *Data Execution Prevention*, long before "Write With Execute Disabled" became cocktail chatter.
+[^DEP]: *DEP* - Data Execution Prevention - The Windows feature that uses the NX bit to protect important memory from malware exploits.

 AMD64 plus *DEP* plus *ASLR* moved the needle on exploit resistance in a very real way.
 Some of the most impactful security improvements of the mid-2000s were unlocked by the new ISA's page table semantics as much as by any special kernel hardening.

 If you want to see how architecture becomes strategy, compare the AMD64's approach with Itanium's.
-With IA64, the compiler is king.
+With *IA64*[^IA64], the compiler is king.
+[^IA64]: *IA64* - Used in the Itanium family of processors.
+Unlike x86-64 (AMD64),
+IA-64 is a distinct architecture based on Explicitly Parallel Instruction Computing (EPIC).

 You recompile everything for the new world and let the optimizer discover the parallelism explicitly.
 With AMD64, the micro architecture is the plumber.
 You leave most of the instruction set architecture semantics alone and make the pipes bigger and straighter.
 The